hasura/ndc-duckdb/README.md

 ## DuckDB (via MotherDuck) Connector

+## TODO: Fix README

-The DuckDB Data Connector allows for connecting to a Motherduck hosted DuckDB database.
+The DuckDB Data Connector allows for connecting to a Motherduck hosted DuckDB database, or a local DuckDB database file.
 This uses the [Typescript Data Connector SDK](https://github.com/hasura/ndc-sdk-typescript) and implements the [Data Connector Spec](https://github.com/hasura/ndc-spec).

-In order to use this connector you will need Motherduck setup.
 This connector currently only supports querying.

 ## Before you get started
 It is recommended that you: